noodldocs/noodldocs.github.io/nodes/visual/group.md

 Specify the width of this node in pixels, percentage of parent's width or the unit _vw_ which is percentage of the browser window width.

 **Height**
-Specify the height of this node in pixels, percentage of parent's height or the unit _vw_ which is percentage of the browser window height.
+Specify the height of this node in pixels, percentage of parent's height or the unit _vh_ which is percentage of the browser window height.

 ### Layout